WelSimLLC/welsim.github.io/collections/_posts/2026-09-24-running-calculix-solver-using-welsim.md

 Once configuration is complete, you can directly call the CalculiX solver.

 ## Conclusion
 This article describes how to configure the co-solving of finite element models between CalculiX and WELSIM under the Windows operating system.
-The setup and operations in a Linux environment are largely identical.
-The WELSIM installation package does not bundle the CalculiX solver; users must download the CalculiX binary program themselves and configure its path, which is the core content of this article.
+In a Linux environment, the setup and operations are largely identical.
+The WELSIM installation package does not include the CalculiX solver, so users should download the CalculiX binary program and configure its path themselves as demonstrated in the article.

-WELSIM does not yet support post-processing for CalculiX results; reading and displaying CalculiX result files will be supported in future versions.
+WELSIM currently does not support post-processing for CalculiX results, but reading and displaying CalculiX result files will be supported in future versions.

 ---